CarlosjVar/University-Databases2-Project2/README.md

 Create the players personal information final table.
 Set to load the data from the personal table `player_infoloader` filtering the unwanted fields.
 ```
-CREATE TABLE IF NOT EXISTS player(
+CREATE EXTERNAL TABLE IF NOT EXISTS player(
     player_api_id          INT,
     player_name            STRING,
     birthday               TIMESTAMP